maholli/lab64/pcb/stencils/README.md

 14. If it isn't already, move the plain SVG file to the 004 laptop via USB flashdrive.

-15. After opening the plain SVG, send the design to the Trotec laser by going to File -> Print (Ctrl + P).
+15. After opening the plain SVG, send the design to the trotec laser by going to File -> Print (Ctrl + P).

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/7.PNG">
 </p>

-16. Ensure the Trotec Engraver is selected in the print dialog and click "Preferences," and configure the trotec window as shown.
+16. Ensure the trotec engraver is selected in the print dialog and click "Preferences," and configure the trotec window as shown.
 	>NOTE: in this case, it's very important that Resolution is set to 1000 dpi.

 17. If the trotec software ("JobControl") wasn't already running, it will be started and appear along the bottom windows taskbar.